Notifier/Notifier/README.md

 If you would like to help take a look at the [list of issues](http://github.com/Notifier/Notifier/issues).

+## Requirements

+PHP 5.3.2 or above

+## Author and contributors

+Dries De Peuter - <dries@nousefreak.be> - <http://nousefreak.be>

+See also the list of [contributors](https://github.com/Notifier/Notifier/contributors) who participated in this project.

 ## License

 Notifier is licensed under the MIT license.